laruence/yaconf/README.md

 Yaconf is a configuration container.
 It parses INI files and stores the result in PHP at startup.
 Configurations live in persistent memory across the entire PHP lifecycle, which makes it very fast.

+> **⚠ ZTS (Thread-Safe) builds**: Yaconf does **not** load configurations in ZTS builds.
+The directory scan logic and `yaconf.check_delay` are both skipped at compile time.
+Use Yaconf with non-ZTS (NTS) PHP only.

+### When to use Yaconf

+Most PHP applications have a pile of `.ini` or `.php` config files that get parsed on every request.
+Every request pays the I/O and parse cost, then throws the result away — only to do it again on the next request.

+Yaconf flips this: **parse once at startup, serve from memory forever.** The parsed config lives in persistent `zend_array`s with immutable hash tables. `Yaconf::get()` is a pure hash lookup — no file I/O, no parsing, no memory allocation per request.

+- **Best for**: Read-heavy config that changes infrequently — database credentials, feature flags, routing tables, service discovery maps.
+Anything you `include` or `parse_ini_file()` on every request today.
+- **Not ideal for**: Config that changes per-request or per-user.
+Dynamic configuration that needs runtime computation (Yaconf stores static values — PHP constants and env vars are resolved once at parse time, not on access).
+- **Scale**: The memory overhead is minimal — a few KB of shared memory per config file.
+There's no practical limit on the number of `.ini` files beyond what your `yaconf.directory` contains.

+Yaconf is for static configuration.
+For runtime caching — database query results, computed data, HTML fragments, ephemeral tokens — use [Yac](https://github.com/laruence/yac), which shares the same "local first, zero dependency" design philosophy.

 ## Features

 - Fast, light